Youth Groups for Young Trans and Gender Variant People

 At the youth groups you can:

-- Find out information about coming out / disclosing, transitioning, your rights as a trans teenager or young adult, how to negotiate life post-transition, and more
+- Find out information about coming out / disclosing, transitioning, your rights as a trans child, teenager or young adult, how to negotiate life post-transition, and more

 - Have a safe and supportive space to explore your gender identity if you're questioning, be yourself if you're not out, or have an opportunity to chat about trans stuff if you're stealth.